DjangoGirls/tutorial/en/domain/README.md

 And fill it in with the following details:
 - Hostname: www
 - Type: CNAME
-- Value: your domain from Heroku (for example djangogirls.herokuapp.com)
+- Value: your domain from PythonAnywhere (for example djangogirls.pythonanywhere.com)
-- TTL: 3600
+- TTL: 60

 ![](images/6.png)

 Click the Add button and Save changes at the bottom.

+> **Note** If you used a different domain provider, the exact UI for finding your DNS / CNAME settings will be different, but your objective is the same: to set up a CNAME that points your new domain at `yourusername.pythonanywhere.com`.

-It can take up to a couple of hours for your domain to start working, so be patient!
+It can take a few minutes for your domain to start working, so be patient!

-## Configure domain in Heroku
+## Configure the domain via a web app on PythonAnywhere.

-You also need to tell Heroku that you want to use your custom domain.
+You also need to tell PythonAnywhere that you want to use your custom domain.

-Go to the [Heroku Dashboard](https://dashboard.heroku.com/apps), login to your Heroku account and choose your app.
-Then go into app Settings and add your domain in the `Domains` section and save your changes.

-That's it!
+Go to the [PythonAnywhere Accounts page](https://www.pythonanywhere.com/account/) and upgrade your account.
+The cheapest option (a "Hacker" plan) is fine to start with, you can always upgrade it later when you get super-famous and have millions of hits.

+Next, go over to the [Web tab](https://www.pythonanywhere.com/web_app_setup/) and note down a couple of things:

+* Copy the **path to your virtualenv** and put it somewhere safe
+* Click through to your **wsgi config file**, copy the contents, and paste them somewhere safe.

+Next, **Delete** your old web app.
+Don't worry, this doesn't delete any of your code, it just switches off the domain at *yourusername.pythonanywhere.com*.
+Next, create a new web app, and follow these steps:

+* Enter your new domain name
+* Choose "manual configuration"
+* Pick Python 3.4
+* And we're done!

+When you get taken back to the web tab.

+* Paste in the virtualenv path you saved earlier
+* Click through to the wsgi configuration file, and paste in the contents from your old config file

+Hit reload web app, and you should find your site is live on its new domain!

+If you run into any problems, hit the "Send feedback" link on the PythonAnywhere site, and one of their friendly admins will be there to help you in no time.